dhruv-ahuja/gossip_glomers_py/3c-broadcast/README.md

 Sample implementation for a multi node broadcast system that gossips messages to other nodes.
 This challenge introduces network partitions between nodes, disabling communication for periods of time.

+Broadcasting data to all neighbours every second ensures that we eventually reach a point of consistency, despite network partitions.

 ## execution

 - `chmod +x 3c-broadcast/main.py`